stream-zero/shared-docs-source/fx/Developer_Guide/Database_Integration.md

 ```
 In the above example the db_url is set up as a secret with name `'my_connection'`.

 Depending on whether this is a service, project or platform level secret there are different approaches to set up the secret.
-For service level secret the following is a sample set up for a `secrets.json` file of the package.
+For service level secrets, the following is a sample set up for a `secrets.json` file of the package.

 ```json
 {